RomainLaroche/SPIBB/README.md

-## Implementation of Safe Policy Improvement with Baseline Bootstrapping
+## Implementation of Safe Policy Improvement with Baseline Bootstrapping and Safe Policy Improvement with Soft Baseline Bootstrapping

-This project can be used to reproduce the finite MDPs experiments presented in the ICML2019 paper: Safe Policy Improvement with Baseline Bootstrapping, by Romain Laroche, Paul Trichelair, and Rémi Tachet des Combes.
-For the DQN implementation, please refer to git repository at [this address](https://github.com/rems75/SPIBB-DQN).
+This project can be used to reproduce the finite MDPs experiments presented in:
+ - the ICML2019 paper: Safe Policy Improvement with Baseline Bootstrapping, by Romain Laroche, Paul Trichelair, and Rémi Tachet des Combes.
+(SPIBB)
+ - the ECML-PKDD2019 paper: Safe Policy Improvement with Soft Baseline Bootstrapping, by Kimia Nadjahi, Romain Laroche, and Rémi Tachet des Combes.
+(Soft-SPIBB)

+For the DQN implementation of SPIBB and Soft-SPIBB, please refer to the git repository at [this address](https://github.com/rems75/SPIBB-DQN).

 ## Prerequisites